J-Ramalho/industRial/docs/2_toolbox.md

 In this book we've chosen to provide all examples in R which is a free software environment for statistical computing and graphics.
 Besides taste and personal preference R brings a significant number of specific advantages in the field of Industrial Data Science:

-1. R allows for reproducible research
+R allows for reproducible research

 This because the algorithms and functions defined to make the calculations can be inspected and all results can be fully reproduced and audited.
 This is known as reproducible research and is a critical aspect in all areas where a proof is needed such as in equipment validation and product quality reporting.

-2. R functions, tools and programs can be adapted and improved
+R functions and tools can be audited and improved

-Being an open source language, all R libraries and packages added to the basic environment can be not only audited but adapted and improved This is very important as when we enter into details every industry has a slight different way of doing things, different naming conventions, different coeficients and so on.
+Being an open source language, all R libraries and packages added to the basic environment can be audited, adapted and improved.
+This is very important because when we enter into details every industry has a slight different way of doing things, different naming conventions, different coeficients and so on.

-3. R is extensible
+R is extensible

 R is compatible with most other software on the market and is an excellent "glue" tool allowing for example for data loading from excel files, producing reports in pdf and even building complete dashboards in the form of web pages.